-Bachelor of Science Child & Adolescent Development
+Bachelor of science Early childhood education & Adolescent development

-Union Institute & University’s Bachelor of Science with a major in Child & Adolescent Development (CHAD) prepares you for licensure and to work with children and families in a variety of health, human services, and educational settings.
+Union Institute & University’s Bachelor of Science with a major in Early Childhood Education & Adolescent Development prepares you for licensure and to work with children and families in a variety of health, human services, and educational settings.
 This major encompasses all aspects of human growth and development from birth to adolescence with emphasis on the standards for professional preparation of the National Association for the Education of Young Children (NAEYC).
 Graduates may advance their careers in the early childhood education profession, become an administrator, or even operate an early childhood education program of their own.
 With the demand for jobs in the early childhood education profession always growing, this degree will empower you to achieve your dream career.

 Students who choose to major in Child & Adolescent Development may complete a generalized program or select one of the following three concentrations:

 This concentration provides students with the knowledge and skills to work within the inclusive early childhood classroom setting with children who have special challenges.
 The concentration is built upon an established need for early childhood educators to enhance their skills in preparing for today’s classrooms where a variety of children with varying needs will be schooled.

 The focus of this concentration is on best practice and educational accommodation, modification, disability-related laws and regulations, and professional preparation standards and competencies of the National Association for the Education of Young Children (NAEYC).
 Areas of focus may include working in inclusive early childhood education programs, assist children on the autism spectrum disorder, assist with behavior management plans, becoming involved in advocacy for children with special needs.